papis/papis/doc/source/scripting.rst

       mail       Email a paper to my friend.
       ...        ...

-where the description ``Email a paper to my friend.`` is there because we have defined the comment ``# papis-short-help: Email a paper to my friend.`` in the header of the script.
+Note the presence of the help text ``Email a paper to my friend.``, which we've defined in the comment ``# papis-short-help: Email a paper to my friend.`` in the header of the script.

 Then, if you type: